• Redesigning Connections’ Onboarding experience

 Overview

 The Connections onboarding redesign addressed critical user retention where 80% of new users abandoned the sobriety support app after first login.
-The goal was to guide patients from registration to active community engagement through interactive walkthroughs and the app's first motion designs along with new visual design language.
+The goal was to guide patients from registration to an active community through interactive walkthroughs and as well as add the app's first motion designs along with implementing a new visual design language.

 Skills